baijum/service-binding-documentation/docs/getting-started/quick-start.md

 ## Summary

-The service binding operator will collect backing service configuration required for connectivity and expose it to the applications.
-If service binding operator is not present, the applications admin weill be required to extract all the configuration details and create a Secret resource and expose it to the application through volume mount in Kubernetes.
+The Service Binding operator collects the backing service configuration required for connectivity and exposes it to the applications.
+Suppose the Service Binding operator is not present.
+In that case, the application's admin needs to extract all the configuration details and create a Secret resource and expose it to the application through volume mount in Kubernetes.

 [petclinic]: https://github.com/spring-petclinic/spring-petclinic-rest
 [olm]: https://olm.operatorframework.io